BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 The Evil player has Priority in the first turn.

-**PARTICIPANTS**

-Good: Héra, Daughter of Helm; Helm Hammerhand, Wraith of the Hornburg.

-Evil: Shank; Wrot; Snow Troll.

 ![](../media/scenarios/war_of_the_rohirrim/beasts_of_the_long_winter.jpg)

 ---

 ## LAST STAND OF HELM HAMMERHAND

+**PARTICIPANTS**

+Good: Helm Hammerhand, Wraith of the Hornburg; Héra, Daughter of Helm.

+Evil: Wulf, High Lord of the Hill Tribes; General Targg; 24 Hill Tribesmen: 2 with no additional equipment, 2 with light shield, 2 with flaming brand, 2 with flaming brand and light shield, 4 with spear, 4 with two-handed weapon, 8 with bow.

 **LAYOUT**